mohanson/pywasm/README.md

 # Some simple examples

 1. First we need a wasm module!
-Grab our `./examples/fib.wasm` file and save a copy in a new directory on your local machine.
-Note: `fib.wasm` was compiled from `./examples/fib.c`.
+Grab our `examples/fibonacci/bin/fibonacci.wasm` file and save a copy in a new directory on your local machine.

 2. Now, instantiate WebAssembly modules directly from underlying sources.
 This is achieved using the `Runtime.instance_from_file` method.